It is not correct when the horse is behind the vertical.

-Often it happens with hot, very forward going and nervous horses.
+Often it happens to lighted, very forward and nervous horses.
 Many times the horse begins to do this because the rider holds back with a hard hand.
-Or the young horse has been trained with tight side reins.
-It can also happen for horses who are ridden with draw reins.
-Or for horses that are being ridden with leverage bits or very thin bits.
-But it can also happen because people do not understand the importance of getting the horse to work over its back.
-In the beginning of the training the horse must learn to stretch down and out.
+Or the young horse has been trained with tight tightening columns.
+It can also happen for horses who are riding with sliding pillars.
+Or for horses that are being ridden with poultry or very thin bites.
+But it can simply also happen because people do not understand the importance of getting the horse to work over the back.
+In the beginning of the training the horse must learn to stretch down and forth.

 Look at the horse's neck.

 However, my horse has never had tight side reins on or draw reins.
 And I never held him back with a hard hand.
 But yet he does curl back.
 If I had the knowledge I have today, it would never have happened.
 And I think many others have it in the same way as me.

 What made me wake up and think "This is not right" was a picture of my horse Noller, where I could see an irregular break in his neck.
 It is such that horses wich are going behind the vertical, do not have the point just behind the ears as the highest point.
 The Highest point is, however, an area of the neck about one and a half hand wide behind the ears.
 The ligaments in this area are being pulled too much apart.
 There will often be a clear break in the muscles in this area.
 And once you can see this break, you will have trouble.

 I had always been told that the stronger he became, the less he would go behind the vertical.
 Nothing could be further from the truth.
 And I know that now.
 It is not possible to lift the horse's head from this position and just think that it's going to be right now.
 Most horses who go behind the vertical is not strong enough to work over their backs if you try to get them up in a higher position.